liqd/adhocracy.buildout/README.rst

 The script will use sudo to install the required dependencies, and install, set up, and start the required services.

-Add the `-d` flag if you're an active developer with a bitbucket account.

 Installation on other systems
 -----------------------------